 We often use cold smoke to help find air leaks during blower door tests and to identify air movement caused by leaks or convenction.
 A video borescope now replaces mirrors on a stick for most inspections of hard to reach places.

 Thermal imaging is a very useful tool for identifying a wide range of building related defects including air leaks, missing insulation, water ingress and heating system problems.
-Thermal imaging is a powerful tool but requires expert interpretation and an understanding of building physics and practical construction for the pretty pictures to yield accurate information.
+Thermal imaging is a powerful tool but requires expert interpretation.
+An understanding of building physics and practical construction is needed for the pretty pictures to yield accurate and useful information.